-Elko, NV 89801
+Reno, NV 89510

-Permit Number: NEV2018110 Review Type/Year/Revision: Renewal 2025, Revision 00
+Permit Number: NEV2014119 Review Type/Year/Revision: Renewal 2025, Revision 00

-Pursuant to Nevada Revised Statutes (NRS) 445A.300 through 445A.730, inclusive, and regulations promulgated thereunder by the State Environmental Commission and implemented by the Division of Environmental Protection (the Division), this Permit authorizes the Permittee to construct, operate, and close the Toiyabe Exploration Project II, in accordance with the limitations, requirements, and other conditions set forth in this Permit.
-The Permittee is authorized to discharge up to 36,000 gallons per day.
+Pursuant to Nevada Revised Statutes (NRS) 445A.300 through 445A.730, inclusive, and regulations promulgated thereunder by the State Environmental Commission and implemented by the Division of Environmental Protection (the Division), this Permit authorizes the Permittee to discharge clarified borehole drilling water at the Spring Valley Exploration Discharge Project, in accordance with the limitations, requirements, and other conditions set forth in this Permit.
+The Permittee is authorized to discharge up to 72,000 gallons per day (gpd) from drill sumps to groundwater and to the land surface in Spring Valley.